run-llama/llama-hub/README.md

 ## FAQ

-### Should I create a PR against Llama Hub or the GPT Index repo directly?
+### Should I create a PR against Llama Hub or the LlamaIndex repo directly?

 If you have a data loader PR, by default let's try to create it against Llama Hub!
-We will make exceptions in certain cases (for instance, if we think the data loader should be core to the GPT Index repo).
+We will make exceptions in certain cases (for instance, if we think the data loader should be core to the LlamaIndex repo).

-For all other PR's relevant to GPT Index, let's create it directly against the [GPT Index repo](https://github.com/jerryjliu/gpt_index).
+For all other PR's relevant to LlamaIndex, let's create it directly against the [LlamaIndex repo](https://github.com/jerryjliu/gpt_index).

 ### Other questions?